pyyush/GraphML/README.md

 Note: If you run jobs on a cluster you will likely need to do perform step 5) every time you are assigned a new node.
 ```

-* install required Python packages
+* install other required Python packages
 ```
  pip install -r requirements.txt
 ```

 ## Run Experiments:

-* After metis and networkx are set up, you can try the scripts.
+* After all the requirements are set up, you can try the scripts.

 * Download and store data files in their respective folders.